pranjalkalal/CEH-Exam-Preparation/Chapter 06: System Hacking Phases and Attack Techniques - System Hacking.md

 **1. Using DLL Hijacking**
    - Attackers use tools like Robber and PowerSploit to detect hijackable DLLs and Perform DLL hijacking on the target system
    - Robber: open-source tool,helps attackers to find executables prone to DLL hijacking.

 **2. By Exploiting vulnerabilities**
    - Exploit Database or vulDB for finding exploits of existing vulnerability.

 **3. Using Dylib hijacking**
    - macOS and windows both vulnerable to dynamic library attacks
    - macOS provide several legitimate methods,such as DYLD_INSERT_LIBRARIES environment variable,which are user specific
    - Attackers can utilize such methodsto perform various malicious activities such as stealthy persistence,run-time process injection,bypassing security software and bypassing Gatekeeper.
    - Tool: Dylib hijack scanner helps attackers to detect dylibs that are vulnerable to hijacking attacks.

 **4. Using Spectre & meltdown vulnerabilities**
    - It is CPU vulnerabilities found in the design of modern processors,including chips from AMD,ARM and Intel, caused by performance optimizations in these processors.
    - user's privilege is distrupted through the interaction of features like branch prediction,out-of-order execution,caching and speculative execution
    - Spectre Vulnerability: found in many modern processors,including apple,AMD,ARM,Intel,Samsung and Qualcomm processors, Attacker may use this vulnerability to read adjacent memory location of process and access information for which he is not authorized.
    - Meldown Vulnerability: Found in all Intel and ARM processors deployed by Apple,exploit CPU optimization mechanism such as speculative execution

 **5. Using Named pipe imersonation**
    - In windows, named pipes are used to provide legitimate communication between running processes.
    - When process creates pipe,it will act as pipe server
    - tools such as metasploit(use 'getsystem' command) to perform pipe impersonation on target host.

 **6. By exploiting misconfigured service**
    - unquoted service paths,service object permissions,unattended installs(sensitive information such as the configuration of local accounts, usernames, and even decoded passwords stored in unattend.xml)

 **7. pivoting & relaying to hack external machines**
+   -  Using pivoting, attackers can open a remote shell on the target system tunneled through the initial shell on the compromised system.
+In relaying, resources present on the other systems are accessed through a tunneled shell session on the compromised system.
    - pivoting:
       1. discover live host
       2. set up routing rules